kellerk563/-Users-kylekeller-Desktop-javascript-projects-codecademy/README.txt

-This is where all my JavaScript projects I've done through my Codecademy Learn JavaScript course.
+This is where all my JavaScript projects I've done through my Codecademy Learn JavaScript course!